AudioUnit for Mac (Mac_AU) —

 VST and VST3 plugin for 32-bit and 64-bit host audio applications running on Windows.
 This download requires a VST or VST3-compatible host audio application to run.

-How to setup Voxengo Overtone GEQ
+How to install Voxengo Overtone GEQ

-In order to setup this product you will need to download its corresponding setup archive to the computer you are planning to use this product on (Internet connection is not required for the product to function).
+In order to install this product you will need to download its corresponding setup archive to the computer you are planning to use this product on (Internet connection is not required for the product to function).

 For VST plug-ins on Windows platform: